dhmunro/dudley/docs/python.rst

     datatype = l_dict.types(name, datatype, shape, align)

+Alternatively, you can declare a compound datatype using a python dict:

+    datatype = l_dict.types(name, {"mname0": (datatype0, shape0, align0),
+                                   "mname1": (datatype1, shape1, align1),
+                                   ...})

 To create a compound datatype, use a python "with" statement::

     with l_dict.types(name) as datatype: